Black Identity

 A Few Statistics on the Mental Health

-• In 2019, suicide was the second leading cause of death for Blacks or African Americans, ages 15 to 24.
+- In 2020, suicide was the third leading cause of death for Blacks or African Americans, ages 15 to 24.

 Another notable statistic: The Anxiety & Depression Association of America’s Board of Directors put out a statement in June of 2020 citing that Black Americans are 20% more likely to experience serious mental health problems than the general population.
 This is due to a variety of issues such as having unmet need for services to having increased exposure to societal stressors.